shlienlab/raccoon/docs/tutorial_MNIST.rst

 :code:`'0_1'` is made up of a group of sevens, and overlapping clouds of nines and fours, while :code:`'0_2'` contains threes, fives and eights.
 The commonality of their shapes (e.g. the latter are all characterized by a rounded stroke at the bottom) justifies their inclusion in a single class.
-However, the recursion allows us to dig deeper and see if they separate at the next level, highlighting the importance of having a hierarchy of classes.
+However, the iterative search allows us to dig deeper and see if they separate at the next level, highlighting the importance of having a hierarchy of classes.

 For the sake of brevity, we will only focus on :code:`'0_2'`.
 At the next level, we see that eights (in yellow at the bottom) are gathered in